aosabook/500lines/cluster/CHAPTER.rst

 * Lamport - "The Part-Time Parliament"
 * Lamport - "Paxos Made Simple"
-* Renesse - "Paxos Made Moderately Complex" (the origin of the component names)
+* Renesse - "Paxos Made Moderately Complex" (the origin of the role names)
 * Chandra, Griesemer, and Redstone - "Paxos Made Live - An Engineering Perspective" (regarding snapshots, in particular)
 * Mazieres - "Paxos Made Practical" (view changes, although not of the type described here)
 * Liskov - "From Viewstamped Replication to Byzantine Fault Tolerance" (another, different look at view changes)